 Importantly, the next-generation compounds exhibiting less in vitro metabolism were tested against off-target screening.
 Significant off-target binding of drug candidates could lead to unanticipated toxicity.
-Several of these compounds showed minimal non-specific binding properties in this screening, indicating a favorable selectivity profile for further development.
-The most promising of these next-generation compounds were selected for further preclinical characterization.
+Broad characterization of these compounds has demonstrated minimal non-specific binding properties in this off-target screening, indicating a favorable selectivity profile for further development.
+The most promising of these next-generation compounds are in the final stages of preclinical characterization, as required to select a final IND candidate.